Piazzi/Piazzi/README.md

 ## About me

-💻 Software Engineer / 🎮 Game Designer in the free time
+💻 Full-time Software Engineer / :notes: Musician and 🎮 Game Designer when I can

 🦉 The developer of: https://onto4all.com/en

-🧙‍♂️ Can i help you with something?
+Can i help you with something?
+I'm always at stackoverflow :)
 <br/>

 <img src="https://github-readme-stats.vercel.app/api?username=piazzi&theme=calm" />